-- Visits from and to Pre-schools by the Reception teacher, the TA and pupils to observe, show work and share activities. - Shared moderation of work between Pre-schools and Reception class staff. - Pre-school pupils invited to school events. - Teacher and TA to visit all pre-school settings if possible, once admission details are known. - Alfriston has links with the community development workers at the Seaford Children's Centre (at Cradle Hill Primary School) to work in partnership with staff, parents and carers. - Staff, parents and carers are made aware of the Seaford Children's Centre and the services it has to offer (through our Parent Information Contact at the school office). - New entrants visit school at least twice for a play session. - New entrants invited to school events at the end of the Summer Term. - Class teacher and TA to visit all families at home or school by invitation. - Staggered start to term allowing children to have sufficient time to settle in small groups with the teacher and TA. - At the first meeting for new entrants, pupils receive an activity pack to work on with a parent.
+- Visits from and to Pre-schools by the Reception teacher, the TA and pupils to observe, show work and share activities. - Shared moderation of work between Pre-schools and Reception class staff. - Pre-school pupils invited to school events. - Teacher and TA to visit all pre-school settings if possible, once admission details are known. - Staff, parents and carers are made aware of the Seaford Children's Centre and the services it has to offer (through our Parent Information Contact at the school office). - New entrants visit school at least twice for a play session. - New entrants invited to school events at the end of the Summer Term. - Class teacher and TA to visit all families at home or school by invitation. - Staggered start to term allowing children to have sufficient time to settle in small groups with the teacher and TA. - At the first meeting for new entrants, pupils receive an activity pack to work on with a parent.
 These are returned and exchanged for another on subsequent visits.